Unit-e/docker_build_module/README.md

 ./docker-run.ps1 idf.py build
 ```

-If you're on linux, you CAN use the USB subsytem to do idf.py flash or idf.py monitor, but, on WSL2 (like what Docker Desktop uses), these commands won't work under default Windows 10 settings (USB passthrough to docker containers doesn't work).
+If you're on linux, you CAN use the USB subsystem to do idf.py flash or idf.py monitor, but, on WSL2 (like what Docker Desktop uses), these commands won't work under default Windows 10 settings (USB passthrough to docker containers doesn't work).
 Win11 is adding support for this though.
 Until then you still have to flash outside of the container on Win10 + Docker Desktop.
 Bummer.

+This USB passthrough is supposed to work on Win11 out of the gate though.

 ## Esp8266

 for esp8266-based builds using CNlohr's version of esp-open-sdk place the following in your docker-build/docker-project-build-settings.ps1 for ESP-IDF builds (like for ESP32 chips)

 ```
-$container_name="ghcr.io/unit-e/esp-open-sdk-docker"
-$container_branch="cnlohr-use-esp82xx-prebuilt"
+$image_name="ghcr.io/unit-e/esp-open-sdk-docker"
+$image_tag="cnlohr-use-esp82xx-prebuilt"
 ```

 Then you can build like this: